Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Results and discussion

-Besides the faster pore growth rate, we also observe that the pore shape depends on the oxygen partial pressure.
-As mentioned, in UHV (Fig.~\ref{fig: Figure 2}(b)), the pores are round.
-The pore shape remains round when the pressure is increased to ca. $10^{-9}$~mbar, but at ca. $10^{-8}$~mbar, pores appear triangular with nitrogen-terminated edges~(Fig.~\ref{fig: Figure 2}~(c)).
+As expected from the results shown in Fig.~\ref{fig: Figure 1}, in addition to the faster pore growth rate, we also observe that the pore shape depends on the oxygen partial pressure.
+As before, in UHV (Fig.~\ref{fig: Figure 3}b), the pores are round.
+The pores remain round when the pressure is increased to $10^{-9}$~mbar, but at $10^{-8}$~mbar, pores again appear triangular with nitrogen-terminated edges~(Fig.~\ref{fig: Figure 3}c).
+From these experiments, it is clear that even small amounts of oxygen in the microscope column significantly affect pore growth, altering the pore shape from round to triangular and increasing the growth rate.

-From these experiments, it is clear that the presence of even very small amounts of oxygen in the microscope column has a dramatic effect on the pore growth process, changing the pore shape from round to triangular and increasing the pore growth rate.
-To separate the effect of oxygen from that of the electron beam, the sample was also exposed to oxygen without the beam.
-Fig.~\ref{fig: Figure 3}(a) shows a ca. $64\times64$~nm² area containing a few pores.
-After this image was captured, the beam was turned off and oxygen was leaked into the column at a pressure of ca. $10^{-6}$~mbar.
-The sample was kept at that pressure for about an hour, and then the leak valve was closed.
+To separate the effect of oxygen from that of the electron beam, the sample was also exposed to oxygen in the absence of the beam.
+Fig.~\ref{fig: Figure 4}a shows a $64\times64$~nm² area containing a few pores.
+After this image was captured, the beam was turned off, and oxygen was leaked into the column at a pressure of $10^{-6}$~mbar.
+The sample was kept at that pressure for an hour, after which the leak valve was closed.
 When the pressure dropped below $10^{-8}$~mbar, the sample was imaged again.
-Fig.~\ref{fig: Figure 3}(b) shows that there are practically no changes in the sample due to mere oxygen exposure.
-Next, the sample was taken out of the vacuum system and kept in an ambient atmosphere (laboratory air) for 11 days, with Fig.~\ref{fig: Figure 3}~(c) recorded afterwards in UHV.
-The surface contamination has changed because the sample was taken out of the vacuum and heated after insertion; however, the smaller pores have remained practically unchanged, and only minor changes have occurred in the larger pores, presumably due to mechanical stress related to sample handling.
-This finding is in clear disagreement with Ref.~\cite {dai_evolution_2023}, where the authors reported that pores in hBN grew and changed shape after one week of air exposure.
-In our experiment, oxygen alone had no effect on the sample.
+Fig.~\ref{fig: Figure 4}b shows that there are practically no changes in the sample due to mere oxygen exposure.
+Next, the sample was taken out of the vacuum system and kept in an ambient atmosphere (laboratory air) for 11 days, with Fig.~\ref{fig: Figure 4}c recorded afterward in UHV.
+The surface contamination has changed because the sample was removed from the vacuum and heated after insertion to remove adsorbates; however, the smaller pores have remained practically unchanged, and only minor changes have occurred in the larger pores, presumably due to mechanical stress from sample handling.
+However, it has previously been reported that air exposure can lead to a dramatic geometry change in hBN pores~\cite {dai_evolution_2023}.
+Our results suggest that such a geometry change may be due to an additional process and not the air exposure alone.